sid-soh/ai-flood-alert/README.md

 # RapidResponse 🌊

 Submission for the Great Malaysia AI Hackathon 2025.
+The app is deployed using AWS: https://d2vroldmy7x2vq.cloudfront.net/

 An AI-powered flood monitoring and emergency response system for Sabah, Malaysia.
 RapidResponse provides real-time flood risk assessment, intelligent evacuation routing, and emergency assistance coordination.